ansible/ansible/docs/docsite/rst/dev_guide/developing_collections.rst

          my_inventory:
            tombstone:
              removal_version: "2.0.0"
              warning_text: my_inventory has been removed.
-Please use new_inventory instead.
+Please use other_inventory instead.
        modules:
          my_module:
            deprecation:
              removal_date: "2021-11-30"
              warning_text: my_module will be removed in a future release of this collection.
-Use new_module instead.
+Use another.collection.new_module instead.
+           redirect: another.collection.new_module
          podman_image:
            redirect: containers.podman.podman_image
        module_utils: